-The Graduate Student Housing Community (GSHC), sponsored by the Graduate School, provides affordable off-campus apartment housing for Baylor's graduate students and their families.
-We offer spacious two-bedroom apartments for \$575 per month (includes cable/internet).
-Our hope is that the experiences of Graduate life shared among neighbors will develop interdisciplinary dialogue that encourages both professional and personal growth.
-We offer extensive programming, such as Cookouts, Academic Forums, Seasonal Dinners, and Game Nights.
-Recent Academic Forums, hosted by both graduate students and academic professionals, have been held on topics ranging from "The Gospel and Violence in Film" and "Harry Potter and Personal Identity" to "Student Debt and the Future of Higher Education" and "A Dialogue with Baylor Leaders."
-Our facilities are located at the Quadrangle apartment complex (1825 S 5th St), within easy walking distance of Baylor campus.
-In addition to private parking, a pool, a hot tub, and green space, we have a Meeting Room reserved for quiet study, but available for private events (as well as Community events) upon request.
-For more information about the GSHC, please email GSHC@baylor.edu.
+The Quadrangle The Graduate Student Housing Community (GSHC), sponsored by the Graduate School, provides affordable off-campus apartment housing for Baylor's graduate students and their families.
+We offer spacious two-bedroom apartments for \$585 per month (includes cable/internet).
+Our hope is that the experiences of graduate life shared among neighbors will develop interdisciplinary dialogue that encourages both professional and personal growth.
+We offer extensive programming, such as cookouts, academic forums, seasonal dinners, and game nights.
+Recent academic forums, hosted by both graduate students and academic professionals, have been held on topics ranging from "The Gospel and Violence in Film" and "Harry Potter and Personal Identity" to "Student Debt and the Future of Higher Education" and "A Dialogue with Baylor Leaders."
+The Quadrangle apartment complex is located at 1825 S 5th Street, within walking distance of Baylor campus.
+In addition to private parking, a pool, a hot tub, and green space, we have a meeting room reserved for quiet study, but available for private events (as well as Community events) upon request.
+Browning Square The Browning Square apartments are one-bedroom apartments located on 9th Street, close to campus.
+There are 20 units available for lease, providing housing for graduate, law, seminary, and married students.
+A pool is conveniently located in the center of the apartment complex, in a locked common area.
+These apartments are furnished, with all utilities provided except for electricity.
+Leases are 10 month (\$593) or 12 month (\$490) leases, starting in June.
+Non-Baylor-Owned Housing: